shsagir/play-area-sync/docs/app-uni.md

 ---

-The Universal Stack is made for general purpose PHP web development — websites and web applications.
+The Universal Stack (see our [stack article](/stacks) to lean more about the options) is made for general purpose PHP web development — websites and web applications.
 It's design unifies legacy development workflows with modern web development paradigms.
 Everyone should be able to use the Universal stack out-of-the-box.

 ## Specs & limits